vyomthakkar/market-signal/README.md

-# Market Signal Analysis System 📊
+# X/Twitter posts -> market signals

 A three-phase pipeline for collecting, analyzing, and visualizing market sentiment from Twitter/X discussions about Indian stock market indices.